Sylius/Sylius/UPGRADE-1.8.md

 1. A serialization group has been added to the route `sylius_admin_ajax_product_index` to avoid an infinite loop, or a time out during this ajax request (previously no serialization group was defined on this route).

+## Known workarounds

+1. Due to limitation of usage of parameters as `resourceClass` in subresource definition in ApiPlatform, we've introduced `\Sylius\Bundle\ApiBundle\ApiPlatform\Metadata\Property\Factory\SubResourceClassNameResolvingExtractorPropertyMetadataFactory` class which decorates **only** XML version of `\ApiPlatform\Core\Metadata\Property\Factory\ExtractorPropertyMetadataFactory` (service with id: `api_platform.metadata.property.metadata_factory.xml`).
+Therefore, this functionality is not available for yaml config.
+Also, `SubResourceClassNameResolvingExtractorPropertyMetadataFactory` should be removed once ApiPlatform will support this functionality out-of-the-box.